shraddha-t-hq/shraddha_phase2/curated/Cryptography.md

 **The challenge required me to understanding the AES encryption and decrypt the flag using input/output sequence of the oracle.**

 ## Solution:
-The service acted as an AES encryption oracle.
+The service acted as an **AES encryption oracle**.
 It accepted user-controlled input (in hex), appended the secret flag internally, and returned the AES-encrypted ciphertext.

 However, there was a twist:
-The input must always be of odd length
+- The input must always be of odd length
-AES works on 16-byte blocks
+- AES works on 16-byte blocks
-This odd-length constraint caused predictable alignment issues that could be abused How the encryption worked (observed behavior):
+- This odd-length constraint caused predictable alignment issues that could be abused

+**How the encryption worked :**
-The server encrypted:
-[user_input || flag]
+- The server encrypted: [user_input || flag]
-AES was used in ECB-like behavior (same plaintext block → same ciphertext block) The oracle rejected even-length inputs, but this was bypassed by appending a dummy byte Core idea of the attack:
+- AES was used in ECB-like behavior (same plaintext block→same ciphertext block)
+- The oracle rejected even-length inputs, but this was bypassed by appending a dummy byte

+**Core idea of the attack:**
-Recover the flag 2 bytes at a time
-Carefully choose padding so that:
+The flag had to be recovered 2 bytes at a time(to check the even bytes too) Then we carefully choose padding so that:

-[PAD][KNOWN_FLAG][UNKNOWN_2_BYTES] = exactly 16 bytes
+`[PAD][KNOWN_FLAG][UNKNOWN_2_BYTES] = exactly 16 bytes`

-When two guessed bytes are correct, the resulting AES block matches the target block Since AES is deterministic, block equality confirms correct guesses Step-by-step logic:
+When two guessed bytes are **correct**, the resulting AES block matches the target block Since AES is deterministic, block equality confirms correct guesses

+**Step-by-step logic:**
-Start with the known prefix: nite{
+                                                            Start with the known prefix: `nite{`
+                                                                           |
-Add padding so that (padding + known_flag + 2 bytes) aligns perfectly to a 16-byte AES block Send only padding to the oracle to capture the target ciphertext block Brute-force all possible character pairs (~1500 combinations) For each guess:
+                            Add padding so that (padding + known_flag + 2 bytes) aligns perfectly to a 16-byte AES block
+                                                                           |
+                                         Send only padding to the oracle to capture the target ciphertext block
+                                                                           |
+                                                       Brute-force all possible character pairs
+                                                                           |
+                                                                    For each guess:
-Send [padding + known_flag + guessed_pair]
+                                                    1. Send [padding + known_flag + guessed_pair]
-Compare the resulting ciphertext block with the target block If blocks match → guessed pair is correct
+                                            2. Compare the resulting ciphertext block with the target block
+                                                     3. If blocks match → guessed pair is correct
-Append the correct bytes and repeat until } is found The odd-length restriction was bypassed by appending a dummy byte
+                                                   4. Append the correct bytes and repeat until } is found
+                                            5. The odd-length restriction was bypassed by appending a dummy byte

+**Python solver script :**
 ```
 from pwn import *
 import string